mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 ```

 !!! warning "In production"
-    As per the above warning message, which is [further explained in the Flask documentation](https://flask.palletsprojects.com/en/3.0.x/deploying/), the Flask development server is intended for use only during local development and **should not** be used when deploying to production.
+    The above warning message is [further explained in the Flask documentation](https://flask.palletsprojects.com/en/3.0.x/deploying/).
+The Flask development server is intended for use only during local development and **should not** be used when deploying to production.
 Instead, you should instead use a production-ready solution such as [Gunicorn](#gunicorn).

 ### Automatic reloading and debugging